10 Ways To Ask 'What Are You Doing' In Spanish

 Don’t confuse this with the similarly spelled hacienda, which refers to “tax authorities”!

 Use the gerund of the verb hacer if you want to use the progressive or continuous tense.

 Ask someone on what they’re doing in Spanish

-You’ve now added ten different phrases to your vocabulary list for asking someone what they’re doing in Spanish.
+You’ve now added some different phrases to your list for asking someone ‘what are you doing?’
+(WYD) in Spanish.

-All you need to do now is to ask someone what they’re doing.
+All you need to do now is to go and ask someone what they’re doing.

 Try to practice using these phrase alternatives, and they’ll soon be ingrained in your memory.

-Have I missed any phrases for asking someone what they’re doing in Spanish?
+Have I missed any phrases for asking someone ‘what are you doing?’ in Spanish?